ukparliament/ontologies/meta/weeknotes/2026/23/index.md

 ## Avatars of aheadness

 Your regular correspondents - never being ones to cower in the face of modernity and being quite keen to get their weekends back - have decided upon a new approach to these notes.
 In the past, we're forced to admit, there has been no intermediation between shower thoughts and keyboard clacking fingers.
-Instead, we've hand-craft every pixel.
+Instead, we'd hand-craft every pixel.
 Like primitive monkeys.
 But not anymore.

 [Anya](https://bsky.app/profile/anyaso.bsky.social) and [Michael](https://bsky.app/profile/fantasticlife.bsky.social) now employ a whole swarm of AI agents.
 Said agents being sat down and force-fed [The Cluetrain Manifesto](https://www.cluetrain.com/#manifesto), before being sent out to scour GitHub, Slack, Bluesky and Trello and told to keep things chippy but chirpy.
 These then our our first ever Agentic AI Powered Weeklyish Notes&trade;.
 Do let us know if you spot any improvements.